Elizabeth Oakes Smith: New York literary world

-Oakes Smith wrote of what is apparently the first woman’s account of an ascent of Mount Katahdin reaching the summit of Pamola on September 26, 1849 by way of the Avalanche.
+Oakes Smith wrote what is apparently the first account by a woman of an ascent of Mount Katahdin.
+She reached the summit of Pamola on September 26, 1849, by way of the Avalanche.
 Her impression of the summit: "The view from the summit of Katahdin is indeed sublime – and though we had but a momentary and imperfect gleam, it is one to live and grow upon the memory.
 Mountains spread in the distance, Moosehead Lake fifty miles to the west shows its rare beauty, and Chesuncook, with its hundred isles; the Twin Lakes, whose Indian cognomen I have forgotten, and Katahdin Lake ten miles in the distance, which looked as if one might toss a pebble into it.
 These lakes and rivers, including the east and west branches of the Penobscot, are beautiful indeed, but solitary images, with not a vestige of civilization, and the prevailing impression from Mt.
 Katahdin is one of immense and desolate grandeur.
 The unbroken sweep of forest lies low, and the irregularities so hidden in space, that the idea of trees is lost and looks like a smooth lawn with varied and striking shades of greenness."